-It is in line with both (i) the African Development Bank’s Building Regional Resilience through Strengthened Meteorological, Hydrological and Climate Services in the Indian Ocean Commission (IOC) Countries and (ii) the WB Disaster Risk Management and Resilience Program (active in Mozambique, in preparation in IOC Member States).
+It is in line with both (i) the French Development Agency's Building Regional Resilience through Strengthened Meteorological, Hydrological and Climate Services in the Indian Ocean Commission (IOC) Countries and (ii) the WB Disaster Risk Management and Resilience Program (active in Mozambique, in preparation in IOC Member States).

 This will involve strengthening multi-hazard and impact-based early warning systems through: (i) improving the regional cooperation frameworks for forecasting of climate and weather, including seasonal and subseasonal outlooks, tropical cyclones, storm surges, other severe weather events, flooding and climate extremes; and (ii) supporting dissemination, emergency planning and response capacities in each of the beneficiary countries.
 As such, the project will support and guide investments to strengthen in parallel climate adaptation, prevention as well as emergency preparedness and response.